Child maintenance enforcement - where to start

 - take money from your earnings.
 This is called a deductions from earnings order

-- take money from your bank or building society account.
-This is called a deduction order
+- take money from your bank or building society account, including joint accounts, or partnership accounts formed in England or Wales - this is called a deduction order

 - apply to court for a liability order.
 If a liability order is granted, they can refer the case to the bailiffs who could come and take your property away to be sold to cover arrears and costs